-NO. KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS PROJECT NAME FUNDING SOURCE ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. DEVELOF MENT OBJECTIVE : INTEGRATED SPATIAL AND I HUMAN SETTLEME NT 09 To Demarcate and Survey 3124 Sites at 9 villages by 30 June 2024 ( Green farm (502) Tshikonelo Graham (600) Tshiawelo(100) Vhurivhuri (200) Mukondeni (186) Vuswayi (500) Maphiveni (409) Mabodhlongwa (412) and Makhasa (215) New indicator 3124 Sites Demarcated and Surveyed at 9 villages by 30 June 2024 ( Green farm (502) Tshikonelo Graham (600) Tshiawelo(100) Vhurivhuri (200) Mukondeni (186) Vuswayi (500) Maphiveni (409) Mabodhlongwa (412) and Makhasa (215) ) Demarcatio n and Survey of Sites.
-Own Funding R 8,263,171 01/07/2023 30/06/2024 Target Achieved 3290 Sites Demarcated and Surveyed at 9 Villages ( Green farm (502) Tshikonelo Graham (460) Tshiawelo(100) Vhurivhuri (200) Mukondeni (189) Vuswayi (500) Maphiveni (713) Mabodhlongwa (412) and Makhasa (214) None None Q1: Inception Report Q2: Draft Layout Plan Q3: Specialist Studies Q4: Draft General Plans 10 meeting for the resolution obtained for the establishment of a township at conducted for the proclamatio n of settlement: Own Funding R31,766,829 01/07/2023 30/06/2024 Target Not Achieved not conducted for the formalization and Community Meeting did not materialized due to community unrest caused by resistance of township establishment at the identified area Alternative site for the establishment of the township is being identified.
-Q1: Draft General Plan Q2: Conditions of Establishment Q3: Letter from Mtititi Community Q4: Agenda and attendance register and Developm ent 11 approval of formalization not Formalized and Proclaimed.
-Awaiting Public Participation and submission of the land Draft general plan submitted to the office of the Surveyor General for approval of formalization and proclamation of township at Mabandla area by 30 June 2024 on & Own Funding 01/07/2023 30/06/2024 Target Achieved Draft general plan submitted to the office of the Surveyor General for approval of formalization and proclamation of township at Mabandla area None None Q1: Draft General Plans Q2: Conditions of Establishment Q3: Approved Layout Plan & letter from LEDET Q4: Proof of submission to Office of the SG. and Developm ent 12 and proclaimed. approved and letter from LEDET Own Funding 01/07/2023 30/06/2024 Target Achieved Layout plan approved and letter from LEDET acquired for formalization and None None Q1: Draft General Plans Q2: Conditions of Establishment Planning and Developm ent
+NO. KEY PERFORMANCE INDICATORS/MEASURA BLE OBJECTIVE BASELINE ANNUAL TARGETS FUNDING Source ADJUSTED BUDGET 23/24 START DATE END DATE STATUS OF ACHIEVEMENT ACTUAL ANNUAL PERFORMANCE CHALLENGES INTERVENTIO N PORTFOLIO OF EVIDENCE DEPT. DEVELOP MENT OBJECTIVE SPATIAL AND H IUMAN SETTLEME NT 09 To Demarcate and Survey 3124 Sites at 9 villages by 30 June 2024 (Green farm (502) Tshikonelo Graham (600) Tshiawelo(100) Vhurivhuri (200) Mukondeni (186) Vuswayi (500) Maphiveni (409) Mabodhlongwa (412) and Makhasa (215) ) Demarcated and n and Survey of Sites.
+Own Funding R 8,263,171 01/07/2023 30/06/2024 Target Achieved None None Q1: Inception Report Q2: Draft Layout Plan Q3: Specialist Studies Q4: Draft General Plans 10 meeting for the Community resolution obtained for the establishment of a township at Mtititi area conducted for the formalization and on & proclamatio n of settlement: Own Funding R31,766,829 01/07/2023 30/06/2024 Target Not Achieved the formalization and Meeting did not Alternative site for the establishment of the township is being identified.
+Q1:DraftGeneralPlanQ2:ConditionsofEstablishmentQ3:Letter from MtititiCommunityQ4:Agendaandattendanceregister Planning and Developm ent 11 To submit the draft general plan to the office of the Surveyor General for approval of formalization and proclamation of township at Mabandla area by 30 June 2024 not Formalized and Proclaimed.
+Awaiting Public Participation Draft general plan submitted to the office of the Surveyor General for approval of formalization and proclamation of township at Mabandla area by 30 June 2024 on & Proclamatio Own Funding 01/07/2023 30/06/2024 Target Achieved Draft general plan submitted to the office of the Surveyor General for approval of formalization and proclamation of township at Mabandla area None None Plans F 12 and proclaimed. approved and letter from LEDET Own Funding 01/07/2023 30/06/2024 Target Achieved Layout plan approved and letter from LEDET acquired for formalization and None None Plans Planning and Developm ent